-Physical distancing means reducing the close physical contact we have with one another and staying 1.5 metres away from other people where possible.
+Physical distancing means reducing the close physical contact we have with people and staying 1.5 metres away from people we don't live with.

 People living in the same household do not need to be 1.5 metres from each other.